webbershaw/Code-Bridge/API Specification Document.md

 - #### Error Const Code

-  On occuring an error on backend server,
+  On occuring an error on backend server, We use Result class to express

 ### Security Specification